 All transforms are to have 10 bit coefficients

-Conditioned on when the number of nonzero coefficients is greater than two
+Uses the syntax that has been in the BMS.
+AMT is applied only for luma.
+There are separate enabling flags for intra and inter at SPS level.
+When AMT is enabled, then

+If CBF=1, then

-Flag for DCT2 in both directions; if not then
+A flag for DCT2 in both directions; if not then

+If (intra and the number of nonzero coefficients is greater than two) or inter (regardless of the number of nonzero coefficients)

 Flag for horizontal is DST7 vs. DCT8

 Flag for vertical is DST7 vs. DCT8

+Otherwise (intra block with only 1 or 2 nonzero coefficients), DST7 is used both horizontally and vertically

 Rather than AMT, suggested name is multiple transform selection (MTS)

-Revisit: To be discussed whether to disable inter AMT in CTC (40% runtime, 0.5% coding gain).
+Further discussion was planned to be held regarding whether to disable inter AMT in CTC (40% runtime, 0.5% coding gain).

+This CTC issue was further discussed in plenary (see section 12.1) and in Track A on Tuesday 0900 (chaired by GJS).
+The runtime impact was said to be about 15%, not 40%, when considering only the inter aspect and the block size restriction, as reported for a CE test in K0173.
+The syntax description above was corrected.
+However, there was some doubt about the runtime impact, and it was agreed to disable AMT for inter CUs in the CTC.

 6.1.12 (K0139) has a scheme where inter AMT operates such that the encoder chooses whether the transform covers the whole block with a DCT2 or covers only part of the block and indicates a selection among 6 positions which part of the block is covered by a DST7 or DCT8 or DST1.
 (It was commented that this seems similar to a further CU split or to introducing a TU segmentation.)
 The tested encoder uses a fast optimization to determine.
 There is also a syntax customization to skip syntax in cases the encoder does not evaluate.
 Further study of that is needed.